jderam/hyperborea3/README.md

 # --------------> subclasses=2 will return a choice from above this line
 ```

 ## Use Cases

 I developed this package to generate characters for my personal gaming group.
-I use the package along with FastAPI and host the app on Heroku.
-I use it in conjunction with Google's app script (javascript) to get the character data from the Heroku endpoint, and populate it into a Google Sheets character sheet.
+I use the package along with FastAPI and host the app on [render](https://render.com/).
+I use it in conjunction with Google's app script (javascript) to get the character data from the REST endpoint, and populate it into a Google Sheets character sheet.
 It's a bit janky, but it gets the job done for us.
 I put a lot of work into implementing the rules to generate characters of any class and any level up to the game's maximum of level 12.

-If someone out there were to use this and create a proper front-end website for it, that would bring me much joy.
-If you use this, please share what you've built with it!

-That being said, I also plan to hone my own web skills and try to build a web-based front end for it, but that will take time.
+I've also created a print-and-play web-based generator, which can be viewed at https://kilroy86.neocities.org/hyperborea3/hyperborea3-chargen

 ## Links